Mother Nature is a great teacher and getting kids outside to learn and play is good for their brains and their bodies.

 - By adapting its activities for families to use with children, to help them get outdoors to experience nature and learn about trees and forests.

-Each year, more than 30,000 educators attend PLT workshops around the nation to learn how to integrate PLT into lesson plans for all grades and subject areas, and make outdoor experiences part of their students’ learning experience.
+Each year, 20,000 educators attend PLT workshops around the nation to learn how to integrate PLT into lesson plans for all grades and subject areas, and make outdoor experiences part of their students’ learning experience.

 For example, over half the 96 activities in PLT’s PreK-8 Environmental Education Activity Guide take students outdoors.
 PLT’s secondary module Exploring Environmental Issues: Focus on Forests gets high school students outside exploring forests in their own communities.
 And, PLT’s Environmental Experiences for Early Childhood engages children ages 3 to 6 in outdoor exploration and play.